 Julia received her bachelor’s degree in government from Harvard College and her J.D. from Harvard Law School.

-Carlos Alcazar serves as Comptroller, and his responsibilities include oversight of the financial accounts of the organization, as well as the budgets.
-In addition, he oversees NCST’s web-based application, REOMatch™.
-Carlos joined NCST in 2010, and has more than 14-years of experience in mortgage banking with direct management in originations production, operations and community lending.
+Carlos Alcazar serves as Chief Operating Officer, and his responsibilities include oversight of the financial accounts of the organization, budgeting, HR and technology.
+Carlos joined NCST in 2010, and has more than 17-years of experience in mortgage banking with direct management in originations production, operations and community lending.